10 alternative things to give up for Lent

 3 - Give up giving out about work.
 We're all in the same boat.
 We know you don't want to be here but seriously, just stop giving out about it ALL DAY.

-4 - Give up snowboarding the Slieve Blooms.
-It's dangerous anyway and you are just going to end up wrapping yourself around a tree near Kinnity.
+4 - Give up snowboarding the Leitrim hills.
+It's dangerous anyway and you are just going to end up wrapping yourself around a tree.

 5 - Give up worrying about Donald Trump starting World War 3 and bringing life as we know it to end.
 He's gone...
 Well for now at least!